kingbode/Amazon-Products-Scraper/README.md

 Amazon_Asin_V2.1.py
 =============================

-working on Adding option to output the data in csv formart
+Added the option to output the data in xlsx format as default and json as optional outcome if specified in the command line as -json 1

 =============================